Ariamelon/Honeydew/README.md

 # Honeydew
-~60% 63-key QMK-compatible unsplit ergonomic keyboard.
+~60% 63-key QMK-compatible unified split ergonomic keyboard.

 ## Disclaimer
-The layout is based on the [Cantaloupe](https://github.com/Ariamelon/Cantaloupe) layout, but with each side rotated 20 degrees inwards and both halves making up one board.
-This keyboard is licensed under CC BY 4.0.
-This keyboard is powered by [QMK Firmware](https://qmk.fm/).
+This keyboard is licensed under CC BY 4.0 and runs [QMK Firmware](https://qmk.fm/).
+The layout is based on the [Cantaloupe](https://github.com/Ariamelon/Cantaloupe) layout, but with each half rotated 15 degrees inwards.

 ## Key Features
 * Ergonomic unsplit 60-key vertically staggered layout with thumb cluster, pinky stagger and arrow keys, plus 3 keys in the middle.
+* Each half is rotated 15 degrees inwards.
 * On-board Raspberry Pi RP2040 processor.
 * SWD header for debugging purposes.
 * Single-push reset circuit for resetting with short push and entering bootloader with long push.